 Over the past few days, I received a plethora of emails and messages on how to make a line follower robot.
 Mostly, the specification being white line on a black surface.
-Some even mentioned shortest path detection and loops in the track.
-Now, I do get emails on people asking me questions on line follower robots.
+Some even mentioned shortest path detection loops in the track.
+Now, I do get emails in which people ask me questions about line follower robots.
 Nope, thats not unusual (actually I get quite a lot).

-What was unusual was majority of them seemed to give out similar track and robot description.
-Then when I asked one of them to send me an image of the track and thats when I got to know about Mesh Flare, an Event in the TechFest-2016 a technical symposium organised by IIT Bombay.
+The unusual thing was majority of them seemed to give out similar track and robot description.
+Then I asked one of them to send me an image of the track, thats when I got to know about Mesh Flare, an Event in the TechFest-2016 a technical symposium organized by IIT Bombay.
 (Here is the full problem statement just incase they pull it down)

 Well that meant, I can’t actually take part in the event.
-Nevertheless I had spent some time thinking about it yesterday so I thought I will just make a small post on my ideas on the problem statement and how I would have approached it.
+Nevertheless I had spent some time thinking about it the previous day ,so I thought I will just make a small post on my ideas on the problem statement and how I would have approached it.

-Of Course I won’t spoil the fun for you.
-There will be no code at the bottom this write up.
+Of course I won’t spoil the fun for you.
+There will be no code at the bottom of this write up.
 So if you are looking for one, no luck here.